Over the past 6 years I've unboxed and reviewed 100+ different meal kits, food delivery services, snack boxes, and more.

 If you’re looking to try out going vegan, MamaSezz is a great option.
 Why?
 They have a lot of different styles of vegan meal bundles that allow you to see if going vegan works for you.
 These include a Get Me Started Bundle, Family Bundle, Healthy Senior Bundle, and a Heart Healthy Bundle.
 They delivery you the ingredients and recipes so you’ll have to spend the time to actually prepare and make the meal.

-While the above twelve meal services provide great vegan options, maybe you are looking for something a little different (for example, vegan snacks or just produce).
-Below you will find vegan food subscription boxes that aren’t necessarily vegan meals but still fit into a vegan diet.
+While the above 15 meal services provide great vegan options, maybe you are looking for something a little different (for example, vegan snacks or just produce).
+Below you will find vegan food boxes that aren’t necessarily vegan “meals” but still fit perfectly into a vegan diet.

 One out of five fruits and vegetables that are grown on farms are not sent to grocery stores because they are deemed too ugly to be sold.
 What’s sad is that there is usually nothing wrong with their taste or the availability of nutrients in them.
 This means that they often get thrown out or discarded in some other way.
 Imperfect Produce puts an end to this by buying these so called “ugly” fruits and vegetables so that they can be re-sold at much lower prices (up to 50% cheaper).
 Not only will Imperfect Produce save you a lot of money if you’re vegan, but you’re also doing the planet a huge service by saving food, water, and CO2 consumption.
 This is a subscription service so you’ll have the ability to have fruits and veggies sent on a weekly or every other week basis.